How to Defeat Your Insecurities and Love Your Weaknesses

 One of Satan’s greatest tactics to hold us back from our destinies is to make us feel inadequate.
 He dangles an idea of perfection before our eyes to keep us running towards a fantasy that we can never achieve.
 All the while he whispers that we’re not good enough to be used by God.
 His goal is that we spend all our energy trying to fix our weaknesses, rather than allowing God to use us in spite of them.

-It’s well documented in my book, Silence Satan: Shutting Down the Enemy’s Attacks, Threats, Lies and Accusations, that my early years were characterized by near-debilitating shyness.
+It’s well documented in my book, Activating the Power of God’s Word: 16 Strategic Declarations to Transform Your Life, that my early years were characterized by near-debilitating shyness.
 For years I struggled with a stifling timidity that held me back socially and plagued me with insecurities.

 At 16 years old, however, I encountered God like never before and understood Jesus as alive and personally interested in my everyday life.
 Accompanied with my born-again experience was a call to eventually do something so counter to my past.
 That is, I felt a passion rising up to preach the gospel to multitudes—a tall order for someone once afraid to even read aloud in class.